YasinAlhadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4_Display the last 10 lines of
 5_Display the first 10 lines
 6 script that displays the third line of the file
+7_a shell script that creates a file named exactly